 - The employer's breach of duty caused harm to you or a loved one

-In addition to taking legal action on the theory of negligent hiring, you may be able to file a claim when medical personnel fail to report suspected sexual abuse to a superior.Damages from Sexual Abuse Can Be Long Term
+In addition to taking legal action on the theory of negligent hiring, you may be able to file a claim when medical personnel fails to report suspected sexual abuse to a superior.Damages from Sexual Abuse Can Be Long Term

 Sexual abuse can cause bodily harm, but it also has the potential to cause life-changing psychological and emotional harm to an individual.
 Victims of sexual abuse are actually three times more likely to suffer from depression, four times more likely to contemplate suicide, 13 times more likely to abuse alcohol, and 26 times more likely to abuse drugs.Hospital Sexual Assault Cases

 In another example, an Oregon circuit court judge entered a $950,000 verdict against the Mid-Columbia Medical Center due to an employee who sexually assaulted an unconscious patient.
 The plaintiff had anesthesia administered and while she was unconscious, the employee forced the plaintiff to perform a sexual act.
 The patient filed a complaint alleging hospital administration negligence and hospital administration gross negligence.
 As in the other case, there was evidence that the hospital received complaints regarding their employee's sexual assault against other patients awaiting surgery, yet the hospital did not fire their employee.
 In total, 19 patients reported sexual assault incidents in 2007, 2008 and 2011.
 The hospital also received complaints from hospital staff about this employee's conduct.